jonretting/geforce-driver-check/README.md

 WARNING:
 --------
-This is not for custom video adapter drivers like some mobile Nvidia devices!
+This is not for custom (Notebook) video adapter drivers like some mobile Nvidia devices!
+Install will fail before anything happens.
+No harm no foul.
+Notebook driver support is a future feature.

 DEPENDENCIES:
 -------------